-Investment Activity Considerations Acquisition of: Currency of the asset or currency conversion rates are • bonds considered. • equities • Unit expense measure is usually basis points (bps) of mortgages purchase price (amount of policy loan). • real estate, etc. Administration of Asset • Unit expense measure is usually bps of Market Value, bps Classes of purchase price, bps of par value or dollar amount per accounting asset based on the number of assets. • trustee analysis of return, credit risk, etc.

-Disposal of Assets Internal sales/transfers between funds (including the surplus fund) • Unit expense measure is usually bps of sale price.
+Investment Activity Considerations Acquisition of: • Curre ley of the asset or currency conversion rates is • Bonds considered. • Equities Unit expense measure is usually basis points (bps) of Mortgages purchase price (amount of policy loan).
+Real Estate, et Administration of Asset Classes Unit expense measure is usually bps of Book Value or bps of purchase price.
+Accounting • Trustee Analysis of return, credit risk, etc. Disposal of Assets • Internal sales/transfers between funds (including the Surplus Fund) Unit expense measure is usually bps of sale price.
 Interest Payments Unit expense measure is usually bps of loan amount.
-Maturity of Assets • Unit expense measure is usually bps of maturity amount or per maturity.
-Default of an Asset Unit expense measure is usually bps of par value, bps of market value or dollar amount per default.
-Mortgage Renewal Unit expense measure is usually per renewal or a percentage of renewal amount.
-Property Management • renovations Expenses usually include amortization of major renovation/upgrade expenses. building upgradesrepairs Unit expense measure is usualy bps of property income/rental income or percentage of appraised value. • maintenance • lease renewal Head/Regional Office Expenses include a deemed occupancy cost of all actual property management expenses. • Unit expense measure is usually bps of appraised value or dollar amount of imputed rent.
+Maturity of Assets Unit expense measure is usually bps of maturity amount or per maturity.

+Default of an Asset Unit expense measure is usually bps of Book Value, bps of Market Value or per default.
+Mortgage Renewal Unit expense measure is usually per renewal or percentage of renewal amount.
+Property Management Expenses usually include amortization of major renovation/upgrade expenses.
+Unit expense measure is usually bps of property income/rental income or percentage of appraised value.
+Head/Regional Office Expenses include a deemed occupancy cost of all actual property management expenses.
+Unit expense measure is usually bps of appraised value or dollar amount of impatted reat.

 Expenses related to policy loans are usually included in policy maintenance expenses.
-However, a company may treat these expenses as investment-related, and use either a per policy or a bps on loan value as the unit expense.
+However, a company may treat these expenses as investment related, and use either a per policy or a bps on loan value as the unit expense.

-Investment expenses include all expenses incurred within the investment area (including commissions and fees to service providers incurred in conjunction with investments, and interest on money borrowed to finance investments).
-Investment expenses include the expenses incurred to acquire, maintain, and dispose of investments.
+Investment expenses include all expenses incurred wanin the investment area (including commissions and fees to service providers included in conjunction with investments, and interest on money borrowed to finence investments).
+Investment expenses include the expenses incurred to acquire, maintain, an dispose of investments.